Abraham Foxman: Criticism of Mel Gibson

-Foxman has received criticism from Jewish and non-Jewish quarters for his antagonist approach to the 2004 film The Passion of the Christ and its director, Mel Gibson.
+Foxman received criticism from Jewish and non-Jewish quarters for his antagonism towards the 2004 film The Passion of the Christ and its director, Mel Gibson.
 In September 2003, during the pre-release controversy, Foxman called Gibson "the portrait of an anti-Semite".
 The next day he said, "I'm not ready to say he's an anti-Semite", but that Gibson "entertains views that can only be described as anti-Semitic".
 In November 2003, Foxman said of Gibson, "I think he's infected, seriously infected, with some very, very serious anti-Semitic views."
-In a letter to the National Review published in the March 8, 2004 issue, Foxman compared the film to the Nazi-supported 1934 Oberammergau Passion Play, concerning that "the film could legitimize anti-Semitism through its depiction of Jews."
+In a letter to the National Review published in the March 8, 2004, issue, Foxman compared the film to the Nazi-supported 1934 Oberammergau Passion Play, concerning that "the film could legitimize anti-Semitism through its depiction of Jews."

 Foxman was also criticized for his initial response to Gibson's apology for his behavior during his 2006 DUI arrest, and for giving second billing to the Seattle Jewish Federation shooting that occurred on the same day.
 Foxman accepted Gibson's second apology, although he continued to censure Gibson publicly, saying in 2008, "In his heyday, he was No. 1 in Hollywood, the most sought-after star, the people's choice, the icon.
 Then he revealed himself as an anti-Semite, and look where he is today.
 That's the beauty of America."

 Foxman continued to condemn Gibson for The Passion of the Christ, saying in 2008, "What he was doing was giving credibility, on film, in our lifetime, to deicide.
 Where is Mel Gibson today?
 He did his movie, and one day, he revealed himself to the American people.
 He's no icon anymore."